 - Valid application (MA533);

 - Resident of Arizona (MA531);

 - Social Security number (MA532);

 - US citizen (MA507) or appropriate noncitizen status (MA524);

 - Not incarcerated (MA525);

-- Apply for potential benefits (MA526);

 - Assignment of rights to medical benefits and cooperation (QMB only) (MA503); and

 - Income at or below QMB, SLMB or QI-1 requirements (MA615.3, MA615.4 and MA615.5).

-Definitions

 Term Definition

-The MSP provides help with Medicare expenses for customers who are entitled to Medicare Part A.
+Medicare Savings Program (MSP) The MSP provides help with Medicare expenses for customers who are entitled to Medicare Part A.

 NOTE There is no categorical element (i.e., aged, blind or disabled) requirement for the MSP.
-Persons with End Stage Renal Disease (ESRD) can be eligible, provided they have Medicare Part A
+Persons with End Stage Renal Disease (ESRD) can be eligible, provided they have Medicare Part A.

 The MSP offers the following programs:

 Qualified Medicare Beneficiary (QMB);

 Specified Low-Income Beneficiary (SLMB); and

 Qualified Individual-1 (QI-1).